dhoer/choco-selenium/ReadMe.md

 ### AutoLogon

-The autostart will start the services when you logon.
+The autostart will start the non-Windows services when you logon.
 But to make that happen automatically, you need to install the autologon package and run `autologon <username> <domain> <password>` once to set it up.

 ```
 choco install -y autologon